BenjiDayan/pisite/about.markdown

 - Do a javascript project? -->

 ## Projects
-Some select projects to show that I can code (currently seeking for a job).
+Some select projects that I'm more proud of.
 For a more comprehensive list see my [Github](https://github.com/BenjiDayan).

+### Master's Thesis

+On investigating the GIRG (geometric inhomogeneous random graphs) model's empirical fit to real life social network graphs.
+[Github repo](https://github.com/BenjiDayan/GIRGs).
+Fortunate to be able to together with my supervisors publish it as a [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=xeSfmIIAAAAJ&citation_for_view=xeSfmIIAAAAJ:d1gkVwhDpl0C)

 ### Unity Games